 The 1980s and 90s saw the Evangelical Covenant Church of Evanston struggling to find its identity.
 It became clear that it could no longer remain a primarily white, Swedish congregation.
 As numbers dwindled, the congregation began to reach out to the surrounding community.
 It began sharing its sanctuary with a Haitian congregation and started an outreach to international students from China studying in Evanston and Chicago.

 In 1984 the Evangelical Covenant Church of Evanston also hired its first woman pastor, Rev. Isolde Anderson, just four years after the first women were ordained in our denomination.
-Rev. Anderson laid a foundation for strong women leaders in the congregation that would continue with Rev. Kristin Devine (2006-2010), Rev. Dr. Jo Ann Deasy (2010-2014), Rev. Jen Gillan (2014-2015) and Co-Pastor Mandi Cherico (2016-present).
+Rev. Anderson laid a foundation for strong women leaders in the congregation that would continue with Rev. Kristin Devine (2006-2010), Rev. Dr. Jo Ann Deasy (2010-2014), Rev. Jen Gillan (2014-2015) and Co-Pastor Mandi Cherico (2016-2017).

 A New Name and A New Vision: 2004